 Spooky Rides at the Boardwalk

-This October, get in the Halloween spirit at the Santa Cruz Beach Boardwalk where the thrills—and chills—run year round.
+This October, get in the Halloween spirit at the Santa Cruz Beach Boardwalk where the thrills-and chills-run year round.
 You’ll hear plenty of screams coaxed from the Giant Dipper’s first drop, but we think the shrieks are louder inside Fright Walk.
-Completely revamped for 2017, the haunted subterranean maze forces friends to cling to each other as they cautiously tiptoe through darkened rooms inhabited by terrifying ghouls and other things that go bump in the night.
+The haunted subterranean maze forces friends to cling to each other as they cautiously tiptoe through darkened rooms inhabited by terrifying ghouls and other things that go bump in the night.
 At the Haunted Castle, mini black hearses transport fearful riders through an eery landscape of graveyards, medieval dungeons, and a haunted swamp.
 Just don’t lose your head at the giant guillotine!
 Kiddos will love Ghost Blasters, a fun black-light enhanced dark ride where riders zap mischievous spooks with laser guns in a variety of spooktacular settings.

 Explore Evergreen Cemetery

 Fall is the ideal time to explore historic Evergreen Cemetery, a forested pioneer resting place oozing with rich graveyard goodness.
 Go after a good rain and relish the deep color of its leaf-blanketed grounds and dramatic 19th century tombstones.
 On the Day of the Dead, the cemetery is bedecked in festive decor, serving as the destination for a lively street procession that originates at the Santa Cruz Museum of Art & History.
 For more background on Evergreen and its notable residents, check out our previous blog post on the enchanting cemetery.

 Visit a Pumpkin Patch